-Every year, Anglicare Tasmania surveys advertised rental properties and assesses their suitability for people living on low incomes.
+Every year, Anglicare Tasmania surveys advertised rental property and assesses its suitability for people living on low incomes.
 The proportion of suitable properties available for each household type was less than found last year.
 There were few properties that would be affordable for people depending on government income support payments, and in some areas absolutely none.
-In the southern region there was not one property affordable and suitable for a single parent with one child over eight.
-While there were more properties suitable for families earning the minimum wage, the situation was still very tight with a large proportion of these properties in areas where the chances of finding employment were very low, or in more isolated communities with very high transport costs to find employment or to get to shops and to health and other services.
+While the northern region had properties suitable for families earning the minimum wage a proportion of these were in areas where the chances of finding employment were very low, or in more isolated communities with very high transport costs to find employment or to get to shops and to health and other services.